Structural Periodic Vector Autoregressions: Proof of Theorem

 where $\widecheck{Q}_N^*$ and $\widecheck{W}_{n,q}^{*}$ are of dimension $(m\sum_{s=1}^S (mp(s) +1) + S\widetilde{m}) \times (m\sum_{s=1}^S (mp(s) +1) + S\widetilde{m})$ and $S(m+qm^2)+S\widetilde{m}$.
 Using Lemma \ref{CLT_Boot_Innovations}, we have

 with

-where $Q$ and $\Omega_q$ are defined as in the proof of Theorem \ref{theo_joint_clt}.
-Note that it is possible to show that $\widecheck{Q}_N^* \to Q$ with respect to $P^*$ by using similar arguments as in the proof of Lemma A.2 in \cite{bruggemann2016inference}.
-Part b) of the proof follows directly by applying the cumulant summability assumption imposed in Assumption \ref{Mixing_bootstrap_con} and the exponential decay of $\{ C_k(s)\}_{k \in \mathbb{N}}$ for all $s = 1, \dots, S$.
-Part c) of the proof follows by using similar arguments as in Theorem 4.1 in \cite{bruggemann2016inference}.
+where $Q$ and $\Omega_q$ are defined as in the proof of Theorem \ref*{theo_joint_clt}.
+Note that it is possible to show that $\widecheck{Q}_N^* \to Q$ with respect to $P^*$ by using similar arguments as in the proof of Lemma A.2 in Brüggemann et al.~(2016).
+Part b) of the proof follows directly by applying the cumulant summability assumption imposed in Assumption \ref*{Mixing_bootstrap_con} and the exponential decay of $\{ C_k(s)\}_{k \in \mathbb{N}}$ for all $s = 1, \dots, S$.
+Part c) of the proof follows by using similar arguments as in Theorem 4.1 in Brüggemann et al.~(2016). $\square$

-\begin{lemma}[Equivalence of Bootstrap Estimators] Under the assumptions of Theorem \ref{Mixing_bootstrap_con}, we have
+\begin{lemma}[Equivalence of Bootstrap Estimators] Under the assumptions of Theorem \ref*{Mixing_bootstrap_con}, we have

-Note that in the statement $\sqrt{N}$ can be replaced by $\sqrt{T}$ since $S$ is fixed. \end{lemma} \begin{proof} To prove Lemma \ref{Equivalence_BE}, we use similar arguments as in the proof of Lemma A.1 in \cite{bruggemann2016inference} and Lemma B.2 in \cite{jentsch2022asymptotically}.
-However, note that, in contrast to Lemma A.1 and Lemma B.2, we allow for periodically correlated processes and replace the block bootstrap method by a seasonal variant. \end{proof}
+\end{lemma} \begin{proof} To prove the statement, we use similar arguments as in the proof of Lemma A.1 in Brüggemann et al.~(2016) and Lemma B.2 in Jentsch \& Lunsford (2022).
+However, note that we have to allow for periodically correlated processes and replace the moving block bootstrap method by a seasonal variant of it. \end{proof}

 \begin{lemma}[CLT for Bootstrap Innovations] Let $q \in \mathbb{N}$ and define $\widecheck{W}_{n,q}^* = (\widecheck{W}^{(1)*\prime}_{n,q}, \widecheck{W}^{(2)*\prime}_{n})^{\prime}$ as

 where, for $s=1,\dots, S$,